 To make sure that your website and data are protected, it is crucial to take their security measures into account when choosing a VPS provider.
 A trustworthy VPS supplier should have the following security precautions in place:

-- The supplier should make sure that all systems and software are updated on a regular basis with the most recent security patches and updates.
+- Regular Updates: The supplier should make sure that all systems and software are updated on a regular basis with the most recent security patches and updates.

-- Protection from unauthorized access to your server with a firewall: A strong firewall should be set up.
+- Firewall: Protection from unauthorized access to your server by setting up a strong firewall.

-- Protection from Distributed Denial of Service (DDoS) Attacks: The provider should have defenses in place to stop and lessen DDoS attacks.
+- DDoS Protection: The provider should have defenses in place to stop and lessen Distributed Denial of Service (DDoS) attacks.

 - SSL encryption: To protect data transit between the server and client, the provider should provide SSL encryption.